-Host Phil Llewellyn with guests Chris Dengate, Mike Pope and Roy Davies review some of the many great podcasts and webinars from the last week.
+Host Phil Llewellyn with guests George Tavner, Jack Pattinson and Damien McCabe review some of the many great podcasts and webinars from the last week.
+The team pick out the key takeaways from each episode and how to use it on the pitch, at all the levels of the game.
 MORE

 Welcome to the Rugby Coach Weekly…Haunted House, featuring: